StorjOld/metachains/INSTALL.md

 Setup florincoin
 ----------------

-Now add a configuration file with some values to your user directory:
+Now add a configuration file with some values to your user directory.
+You should change `rpcuser` and `rpcpassword` values to your own for security reasons.

     mkdir -p ~/.florincoin;
     echo 'addnode=node1.metadisk.org